EENI Global Business School.

 The objectives of the subject “Containers and International Transportation” are the following.

-4. To analyze the main international conventions related to the Containerization.
+4. To analyze the main international n related to the Containerization

 E-learning Courses, Diplomas (Global Business, Foreign Trade)